 We want runners to achieve incredible things and so we've set up this 100 mile run to be as achievable as possible.
 This event is ideal for first time 100 mile runners as we take away many of the issues with the bigger point to point 100 milers such as navigation or tricky terrain or for more experienced ultra runners looking for a quicker 100 mile time, or to hone ultra skills or simply to earn an ace buckle and top quality 100 mile finisher shirt.
 The key features are

 1) A 32 hour time limit.
-Start is 0800 on Saturday 15th July.
-Cut off is 1600 on Sunday 16th July.
+Start is 0800 on Saturday 24th September.
+Cut off is 1600 on Sunday 25th September.
 (That allows an average pace of over 19 minutes per mile)

 2) No navigation.
 It's a simple loop/out and back, the sea wall is solid and flat, the trail is high quality and slightly rolling to give the legs a bit of a different work out.
 We'd estimate the total elevation gain for the 100 miles to be about 2500'

-3) No compulsory kit aside from lights required from 2100 - 0500.
+3) No compulsory kit aside from lights required when dark

 4) No large gaps between aid stations.
 You'll be able to get fluids/food/access your gear every 3.71 miles.

 5) Get out of jail card.
 We appreciate that the reality of 100 milers is that not everyone finishes.
 You'll be able to drop down to the 24 hour event any time before 0800 on Sunday and receive an official finish, a Samphire Hoe Challenge medal and goody bag.

 6) For 100 mile finishers there will be a kick-ass buckle and finishers shirt.
 And although we doubt you'll fancy it at the finish, a goody bag of course!
 The sub 24 buckle is above, the sub 32 buckle is the same design in all silver.